 The Solis Dental team provides several types of bone grafting materials to ensure the best outcomes for your smile.

 Allograft is another option involving bone sourced from a donor.
 It is typically processed and sterilized to prevent disease transmission from the donor’s cells.
+Bone graft tooth surgery supports dental implants.

 Additionally, synthetic grafts made from biocompatible materials like ceramics or polymers are available.
 These materials can stimulate new bone growth while providing a base for your body to rebuild.